dentra/esphome-components/components/setup/README.md

       - mqtt as my_mqtt
       - ota
     lambda: |-
-      // do something when only mqtt and ota exists in config
+      // do something when only mqtt and ota exists in then config
   - depends: [api, ota]
     lambda: |-
-      // do something when only api and ota exists in config
+      // do something when only api and ota exists in the config
 ```